 Out-of-core Rendering for textures

-Out-of-core rendering for textures unloads the memory used by textures to hard drive by using a lower resolution version of them, depending on how far from the camera they appear in the scene.
-Think of it as "Level of Detail" for textures, which lowers RAM usage without affecting the appearance of the final image.
+The Out-of-core rendering for textures allows unloading the memory used by textures to the hard drive by using a lower resolution version of them, depending on how far from the camera they appear in the scene.
+Think of it as a "Level of Detail" for textures, which lowers RAM usage without affecting the appearance of the final image.

 Out-of-core rendering for textures can be found and enabled in Render Settings > Performance:

 The parameters for Out-of-core textures can be found in:

 You can set the Cache size (GB) and the percentage of the HDD to be left free.
 If any of those limits are reached, no more offloading of textures to the HDD will take place.

 The default texture cache path is "C:\Users\YourUserName\AppData\Local\Temp\CoronaRenderer\ImageTextureCache" and it can be modified to any custom directory.